Terms and Conditions

 - Personal data means data relating to a living individual who can be identified from that data (or from that data and other information in our possession).
 Personal data can be factual (for example, a name, address or date of birth) or it can be an opinion about that person, their actions and behaviour.

 - Data controllers are the people who or organisations which determine the purposes for which, and the manner in which, any personal data is processed.
-They are responsible for establishing practices and policies in line with the Act.
+They are responsible for establishing practices and policies in line with relevant laws.
 We are the data controller of all personal data used in our business for our own commercial purposes.

 - Data users are those of our employees whose work involves processing personal data.
 Data users must protect the data they handle in accordance with this data protection policy and any applicable data security procedures at all times.